ajwills72/rmip/docs/teacher_notes.md

 Note 2:

+Each group must be allocated a presentation day for week 7.
+Half the groups for a workshop present in the first week 7 session; half present in the second week 7 session.
+Sort which groups go when during this week 7 high-intensity session, and post the allocations to the DLE before the low-intensity session.
+Use the flexibility of having two sessions to accommodate groups who have serious reasons for not being able to make one of the sessions (e.g. funeral of a close relative).
+If we can't accommodate this, then absent members have to present on their own in week 9, and they only get the opportunity to do that with a formal extenuating circumstances approval.

+Note 3:

 Students should be expected to produce graphs that have proper labels that are of a readable size.
 Some of the things they need to know about this are covered in the Absolute Beginners' Guide, but the best source is the [Better Graphs](https://ajwills72.github.io/bettergraphs.html) page.

 ### Low-intensity session, and homework